 In lieu of flowers, contributions may be made in Ken’s memory to the Homewood at Hanover Benevolent Fund or the Charity of your choice.

-To send flowers to J. Kenneth Bond's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of J. Kenneth Bond, please visit our floral store.